Thank you for joining the Huberman Lab Podcast Neural Network—a once a month newsletter with science and science-related tools for everyday life.

 ***Also, some people (~5%), get an agitated stomach from magnesium supplementation, in which case, do not take it.

-****I use supplements from Thorne for all of the above, except the Apigenin, as they don’t make it.
-Also, they do not manufacture Magnesium Threonate either.
-Magnesium Bisglycinate is a good replacement for Threonate.
-You can get 20% off all Thorne supplements at https://www.thorne.com/u/huberman or you can pick another source you like and trust.
-Thorne does not ship outside the USA.
+****I use supplements from Momentous for all of the above.
+You can get 20% off all Momentous supplements at https://www.livemomentous.com/huberman or you can pick another source you like and trust.

 9) Expect to feel really alert ~1 hour before your natural bedtime.
 This is a naturally occurring spike in wakefulness that sleep researchers have observed.